top of page

 He has made professional operatic debuts at Buxton International Festival and

-the National Eisteddfod, and was the Baritone Solo winner of the Feis Ceoil,
+the National Eisteddfod, and was the Baritone Solo winner of the Feis Ceoil, 2023.
+Jonathan frequently works as a choral singer, notably with Chamber

 Choir Ireland, Sestina, and the acclaimed vocal ensemble, ANÚNA.
 He enjoys